mharj/Dockerfiles/payaraant/README.md

 Payara ANT setup
 ================
-Used to automate J2EE war file building for Netbeans
+Used to automate J2EE war file building from Netbeans project

 ### Image
 ```